REVERSE "What Ifs?"

 • What if he was my entire life, and I had no interests, friends, or way to earn money?
 Then I would really be in trouble.

-• What if I had not made time with him a priority, skipping night meetings, turning down work that involved extensive travel, etc?
+• What if I had not made time with him a priority, leaving my long distance job to be home with him, skipping night meetings, turning down work that involved extensive travel, etc., resultin in even less time with him?

 • What if losses earlier in my life had not made me realize how precious our time together was?